matplotlib/matplotlib/doc/users/project/code_of_conduct.rst

 Attribution
 ===========

-This Code of Conduct is adapted from the `Contributor Covenant <https://www.contributor-covenant.org>`_, version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.
+This Code of Conduct is adapted from the `Contributor covenant <https://www.contributor-covenant.org>`_, version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.

-Community Impact Guidelines were inspired by `Mozilla's code of conduct enforcement ladder <https://github.com/mozilla/diversity>`_.
+Community impact guidelines were inspired by `Mozilla's code of conduct enforcement ladder <https://github.com/mozilla/diversity>`_.